 - 2 teaspoons cinnamon

-- In the large bowl, beat eggs, white sugar, brown sugar, vegetable oil, applesauce, and vanilla extract until combined well.
+- In a large bowl, beat the eggs, white sugar, brown sugar, vegetable oil, applesauce, and vanilla extract until combined well.
 Set aside.

-- In the medium bowl, combine the flour, baking powder, and cinnamon.
+- In a medium bowl, combine the flour, baking powder, and cinnamon.
 Set aside.

-- Stir the apples into the wet mixture.
-Then add the dry ingredients to the wet mixture, stirring just until it's fully combined.
+- Stir the chopped apples into the wet mixture.
+Then add the dry ingredients to the wet mixture a little at a time, stirring just until it's fully combined.
 Using the spoon, transfer the batter to the greased loaf pan.